hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

   }
 ```

-Implementations of `FileHeader`, `CashLetter`, `FileControl` and others are left as an exercise to the reader 😄
+Implementations of `FileHeader`, `CashLetter`, `FileControl` and others are left as an exercise for the reader 😄

 Happy parsing!